2 men killed in shooting during New Jersey house party

-EDGEWATER PARK, New Jersey (WPVI) -- Two men have died after a shooting at a house party in Burlington County, New Jersey.
+EDGEWATER PARK, New Jersey (WPVI) -- Authorities have identified two men who were killed in a shooting at a Burlington County, New Jersey house party early Sunday morning.

 It happened shortly after 1 a.m.
 Sunday on the 200 block of Dogwood Road in Edgewater Park.